British Columbia Electric Railway: "Rails-to-Rubber" transition

+Streetcar being burned under the Burrard Bridge, ca. 1945.

+The move from rail to rubber was influenced by several factors.The costs to maintain the aging rail infrastructure was estimated to be large, and the cost to switch to vehicles that relied mostly on already freshly paved streets enticed the company.
+Additionally, the automotive industry offered Vancouver officials favourable deals for rubber-tired vehicles in exchange for an explicit guarantee that the BCER would burn their streetcars at the end of service.
+The auto companies justified this requirement as they did not want the streetcars to be sold used to other streetcar systems in North America, where they could compete with rubber-tired busses.
+This practice of burning retired streetcars was common throughout North America.

-The Chilliwack line ceased service in 1950, followed by the Vancouver-Marpole line in 1952 and the Burnaby Lake line in 1953.
+Interurban lines ceased operations later, with the Chilliwack line ending in 1950, followed by the Vancouver-Marpole line in 1952 and the Burnaby Lake line in 1953.
 The stretch of the Central Park line in Burnaby and New Westminster was closed on October 23, 1953, followed by the rest of the line through Vancouver on July 16, 1954.
 The last streetcar line in Vancouver, the 14 Hastings East, ran on April 22, 1955.
-The Marpole-New Westminster interurban line was closed in 1956, followed by the Marpole-Steveston line on February 28, 1958, marking the complete closure of the interurban system.
+The Marpole-New Westminster interurban line was closed in November 1956, followed by the Marpole-Steveston line on February 28, 1958, marking the complete closure of the interurban system.

+Provincial takeover

-In 1961, the provincial government took over BC Electric, with the railway becoming a division of Crown corporation BC Hydro.
+On August 1, 1961, the provincial government expropriated BC Electric, with the railway becoming a division of Crown corporation BC Hydro.
+Freight rail operations continued under the name BC Hydro Rail.
+On April 1, 1980, bus operations split from BC Hydro and come under the control of the Urban Transit Authority and Metro Operating Company.
+On May 10, 1983, the British Columbia Electric Railway Company Limited was formally dissolved.

 In August 1988, BC Hydro sold their freight division which included rolling stock and rails and the rights to run freight trains through Fraser Valley Subdivision, not the corridor, to a company known as Itel of Chicago who resold it to a new shortline operator and the railway is now known as the Southern Railway of British Columbia and is exclusively a freight railway.

 At the time, BC Hydro did not specifically reserve rights to operate passenger rail service using Southern Railway of British Columbia's facilities, but did retain the ability to grant operating rights to others, including to providers of passenger rail service, that do not materially interfere with Southern Railway of British Columbia's operations.

 In addition, BC Hydro in 1988 also sold the track assets of a section between Cloverdale from Pratt Junction through Langley City and beyond to CP Rail, but retained ownership of the right-of-way.
 At the time, BC Hydro also granted CPR a statutory right-of-way to use this section of the corridor in perpetuity, but put agreements in place to retain partial running rights for passenger service, which were renewed in 2009.